• Skip to primary navigation

 📖Recipe

-Here is a a simple guitar cake idea made with fondant.
+Here is a a simple guitar cake decorated with fondant.
 This DIY music themed cake comes with a 3D guitar topper and is perfect for birthdays!

 5 from 1 vote